 The Role of Lawmakers and Regulation

 Lawmakers and regulators have a tough job.
-They need to guard against the risks of too much social media use.
+They need to guard against the risks of too much social media use, including privacy and security concerns.
 This is especially true for young people.

 Regulating based on claims of addiction is tricky.
 We need solid evidence and to think about the bigger picture before making any rules.